kplam624/Dojo-Finder/README.md

 ![infopull](images/dojodict.png)

-The pulled data is placed into a dictionary which will be appened to the `dojo_list` list.
+The pulled data is placed into a dictionary which will be append to the `dojo_list` list.
 Once the list of dictionaries is created, the dictionary is used to create the dataframe.

 ![dojodf](images/dojodf.png)